nilenso/practioner/README.md

 Use `lein run` to start.

+### Test Coverage
+Check test coverage by using `lein coverage`.
+Build will fail if the coverage is less than 75%

 ## Developer Notes

 Run tests using `lein test`

 To start and stop server for development use `(mount/start)` and `(mount/stop)` respectively.
 Mount will setup the state including config and db datastore

-Carry out a health check at `\api\ping` .
+Carry out a health check at `\api\ping`.
 A pong will be returned if everything is healthy